George Henry Male Addison

-George Henry Male Addison (1857–1922) was an Australian architect and artist.
+George Henry Male Addison (1857–1922) was an Australian architect and artist who worked mainly in Brisbane.
+His best known works are the Mansions in George Street, the Albert Street Uniting Church, the Old Museum Building, and the mansion Cumbooquepa in South Brisbane.
 Many of his buildings are now heritage-listed.

 Early life

 Addison was born on 23 March 1857 in Llanelly, Wales, the son of Edward James Addison (1820–1863), a Wesleyan minister and Jane Roswell née Male (1833–1860).
 His father undertook missionary work in West Africa but it damaged his health and he died in 1863 and Addison was raised by his maternal grandfather, Henry Male in Somerset.
 His sister, Emily Jane Addison (1855–?) worked as a governess to the family of Alexander McArthur in Brixton and, in 1834 married their son John Percival McArthur (1858–1901).

 He was articled to architect Edmund Isles Hubbard at Rotherham and studied at the Royal Academy in London.

 Addison immigrated to South Australia to work on a number of large government projects.
-After that, he moved to Melbourne and worked for the firm Terry and Oakden, later forming the firm Oakden, Addison and Kemp.
-There he was one of the founders of the Melbourne Art Society along with John Mather, Tom Roberts, Frederick McCubbin and other well-known artists.
+After that, he moved to Melbourne and worked for the firm Terry and Oakden, becoming a partner in 1885, the firm known as Oakden, Addison and Kemp from 1887.
+While there he was one of the founders of the Melbourne Art Society along with John Mather, Tom Roberts, Frederick McCubbin and other well-known artists.

 In 1884 he married Emily Alice Maude with whom he had four children: